vitorenesduarte/docker-workshop/README.md

 print("5 + 2 = " + str(client.add(5, 2)))
 ```

-- in one terminal:
+- in one terminal, start the client:

 ```bash
 $ python example_client.py
 ```

+By default, the client retries to connect to the server every second.

-- in another terminal:
+- in another terminal, start the server:

 ```bash
 $ python example_server.py
 ```

-(you can now gracefully stop this terminal with CTRL+C)
+You can now gracefully stop this terminal with CTRL+C.